 Off-the-plan purchase is becoming increasingly popular in Australia, as the property market is quite strong, people are purchasing off the plan to ensure they acquire a certain property.

-Out of all the Conveyancing cycles, off the plan purchase typically spans the longest time.
-With this in mind, there is more inherent risk and should be carefully planned.
-We recommend people identify a professional legal firm to guide them on this endeavour.
+Out of all the Conveyancing cycles, an off-the-plan purchase typically spans the longest timeframe.
+With this in mind, there is a more inherent risk and should be carefully planned.
+We recommend people identify a professional legal firm to guide them in this endeavour.
 This page is designed to educate readers if they are planning to purchase off the plan and familiarise them with the Conveyancing process.

 These inherent risks are always present when purchasing off the plan, as mentioned, partnering with a professional legal firm will be your best course of action.
 In addition to this, people purchasing off the plan can also perform the following to set themselves up for success